Comparing IPFS and BitTorrent in 2023.

-We’re going to compare two of le plus grande P2P file-sharing networks!
+We’re going to compare two of the largest P2P file-sharing networks!
 IPFS and ye olde BitTorrent.
 This research piece is based on a lot of experience I have with IPFS, namely integrating it into Dappnet.

 This article is a work-in-progress.
 My goal is to collect a lot of data (50+ links so far) and simplified explanations that cut through a lot of the obtuse technical gala.
 This post isn’t intended to be a complete review of either project, DYOR.
 If you have any questions or if I’ve gotten anything wrong here, please reach out on Twitter @liamzebedee and I’d be happy to chat.